BogaziciLinguisticsCircle/bounlingcircle.github.io/content/scol/23/registration/index.md

 # Registration

-Registration for SCOL'23 has not yet opened.
-Thank you for your interest and stay tuned!
-You can contact us via scol@boun.edu.tr
+You can register for SCOL '23 [here](https://forms.gle/fksFBBGe3AqeatTk9) If you have any questions, you can contact us via scol@boun.edu.tr

 [tp]: /scol/23/transportation